1991 NBA Finals: Game 2

-The biggest decision of the game was putting Scottie Pippen on Magic Johnson, while Michael Jordan guarded Vlade Divac.
-For the Bulls, the hero was Horace Grant who led the Bulls with 14 first half points, while Jordan only had 2 points for the first 20 minutes; however, for Jordan, this shooting drought would only prove to be temporary and Jordan would hit his next 13 shots in compensation.
-The Lakers were in the game even when Chicago was leading 58-51 until Byron Scott fouled Pippen, and the Bulls would make 17 of their next 20 field goals in the third quarter despite Jordan spending time on the bench with foul trouble.
-By the time Jordan returned, their lead was 16 and then Jordan led the Bulls to an 11-0 run to a Bulls victory.
-The signature moment of the series came when Jordan accelerated towards the basket, raised the ball in his right hand for a dunk, then, to avoid a potential Sam Perkins block, switched the ball to his left and banked in a layup that caused a booming standing ovation at Chicago Stadium.
+The biggest decision of the game was putting Scottie Pippen on Magic Johnson, while Michael Jordan guarded Vlade Divac and also switched to the point guard position for the rest of the series.
+For the Bulls, the hero was Horace Grant who led the Bulls with 14 first half points, while Jordan only had 2 points for the first 20 minutes; however, for Jordan, this shooting drought would only prove to be temporary and Jordan would hit his next 13 shots in compensation, capped by the signature moment of the series came when Jordan accelerated towards the basket, raised the ball in his right hand for a dunk, then, to avoid a potential Sam Perkins block, switched the ball to his left and banked in a layup that caused a booming standing ovation at Chicago Stadium.
+This would go on to be one of the most memorable plays in NBA Finals history.
+The Lakers were in the game even when Chicago was leading 58–51 until Byron Scott fouled Pippen, and the Bulls would make 17 of their next 20 field goals in the third quarter despite Jordan spending time on the bench with foul trouble.
+By the time Jordan returned, their lead was 16 and then Jordan led the Bulls to an 11–0 run to a Bulls victory.

 Game 3

-The Bulls were having trouble in the frontcourt (in Game 1, the Lakers frontcourt outscored Chicago's 60-31).
+The Bulls were having trouble in the frontcourt (in Game 1, the Lakers frontcourt outscored Chicago's 60–31).
 In Game 3, the Lakers would be the ones having trouble, setting a rebounding low in the Finals.
-Despite this problem, the Lakers went for an 18-2 run that brought them from 3 down (49-52) to 13 up (67-54).
-The Bulls would answer with a 20-7 run that would tie the game in the 4th quarter at 74.
-Horace Grant's layup gave the Bulls a 90-87 lead with 1:07 to play.
-Perkins then scored to cut the Bulls' lead to 90-89 with 49 seconds left.
+Despite this problem, the Lakers went for an 18–2 run that brought them from 3 down (49–52) to 13 up (67–54).
+The Bulls would answer with a 20–7 run that would tie the game in the 4th quarter at 74.
+Horace Grant's layup gave the Bulls a 90–87 lead with 1:07 to play.
+Perkins then scored to cut the Bulls' lead to 90–89 with 49 seconds left.
 After a Bulls' miss, Divac scored on a layup and was fouled.
-He made the free throw to give the Lakers a 92-90 lead with 10.9 seconds remaining.
+He made the free throw to give the Lakers a 92–90 lead with 10.9 seconds remaining.
 Jordan made a 14-foot jump shot just inches away from Divac's fingertips with 3.4 seconds left to tie the game at 92 and force overtime.
 In overtime, Jordan would score half of the Bulls' 12 points to win the game.